malvern-cads/malvern-cads.github.io/source/_posts/2019-09-23-interview-techniques.md

 - **Body Movement** - if someone is tapping on the table or jiggling their leg, it can show that they are nervous.
 - **Mimicry**

-### Paralinguistics
+### Paralinguistic

-When speaking, we also give out some hidden informations about how we are feeling.
+When speaking, we also give out some hidden information about how we are feeling.
 The expression, rate, pitch contours and emphasis of different parts of speech can symbolise different emotions - for example:

 - **I'VE** just eaten the biggest steak - Bragging
 - I've just **EATEN** the biggest steak - Full